-With that, the other thing I did is I started to trace some themes through the book because I want you to get this idea that good has to do with who you are, the idea of a godliness and a moral capacity.
+With that, if you still have your Bibles open, the other thing I did is I started to trace some themes through the book because I want you to get this idea that good has to do with who you are, sort of a godliness and a moral capacity.
 And look at chapter 1 and I’ll just, I’m just zooming so you don’t have to follow too closely.

 Almost lean back and listen to all these words that are repeated about, “So this is what good looks like.”
 Verse 1, “It’s a knowledge of the truth,” speaking of salvation, “that leads to godliness.”
 You might circle that word.
 It’s about being godly or god-like.

 And then when he talks to the leaders, listen to these words about what it means to be good in terms of your character.
 “Be blameless,” verse 5.
 Skip down two lines, “Be blameless; don’t be overbearing; don’t be quick tempered; don’t be given to much wine; don’t be violent; don’t be pursuing dishonest gain.”

 All those are the opposite of being good.
 And then the opposite of being good are these Cretans, they are liars and evil brutes and lazy gluttons.
 Nothing is pure.